zaracooper/blog/content/posts/hugo-github-portfolio.md

     ```
     The Hugo server picks up the changes and on reload, our site now looks just as it did on the [theme's demo page](https://themes.gohugo.io/theme/hugo-uilite/).

 2. Next, we’ll add professional information to the site.
-As mentioned above, these are several details you could include.
+As mentioned above, there are several details you could include.
 Styling changes to the theme can also be made.
 Below I'll describe what I did to modify the theme picked to look like the site screenshotted below.
 The changes are large and would be unnecessary to describe in detail since not all themes are made the same.
-So instead, here's a summary.
+So instead, here's a summary:

     **a.
 Changed the theme's color palette**
     : - I added a CSS file with additional styling to the `static` folder.